w-winter/psyrl-studies/README.md

 ## Setup

-1. Create a new GitHub repository and clone it
+1. Clone this repository
-2. Copy these files into the repository
+2. If you want an initial set of notifications covering all extant studies in the Atlas, run `git rm studies.db` and commit the change.
 3. Set up the Discord webhook:
-   - Create a channel named `#psyrl-studies` in your Discord server
+   - Create the channel within your Discord server where you want to receive the notifications
    - Go to Server Settings > Integrations > Create Webhook
-   - Name it "PsyRL Studies Bot"
-   - Set the channel to `#psyrl-studies` - the webhook must post to this specific channel
+   - Select the name of that specific channel (the webhook must post to this specific channel)
    - Copy the webhook URL - it should look like `https://discord.com/api/webhooks/...`
 4. Add the webhook URL as a repository secret:
    - Go to your GitHub repository Settings